 Shoreline Environment Designation Map

-Shoreline environment designation map are found in SMP Appendix 1: Shoreline Environment Designation Map and are based upon the best data available at the time of the update.
+Shoreline environment designations are found in SMP Appendix 1: Shoreline Environment Designation Map and are based upon the best data available at the time of the update.
 As shoreline areas change over time, this map may no longer clearly identify the location and boundaries of the city shoreline environment designations.
 If the need arises to determine the exact boundaries of a shoreline environment designation, the process outlined in SMP Section 3.02.02 below should be used.

 Determining Shoreline Environment Designation Boundaries